box/developer.box.com/content/guides/applications/select.md

 - Wants to only add metadata to files uploaded to Box
 - Does not want to upload new files or perform any other API calls
-- Wants to have a simple way to pass files to Machine Learning services without having to handle authentication
+- Wants to have a way to pass files to Machine Learning services without having to handle authentication

 </Message>